 six things you may have missed at paris fashion week

-From Thom Browne's lesbian icons to Stella McCartney's eco warriors.
+From the return of Andre Walker, to Stella McCartney's eco warriors.

 Vivienne Westwood Lets the Clothes Speak for Themselves